 Monterey Jazz Festival and Japan

 Our education programs have long served as experiential learning musical laboratories, both in the classroom and “on the road.”
-Nanao, on the Noto Peninsula in Japan, shares a sister city relationship with Monterey as well as a namesake jazz festival, and the life-changing educational opportunities that the Monterey Jazz Festival in Noto provides—both musical and cultural—have been part of the Monterey’s unique approach to the education of young musicians in our County Honor Bands and the Next Generation Jazz Orchestra since the late 1980s.
+Nanao, on the Noto Peninsula in Japan, shares a sister city relationship with Monterey as well as a namesake jazz festival, and the life-changing educational opportunities that the Monterey Jazz Festival in Noto provides—both musical and cultural—have been part of Monterey Jazz Festival's unique approach to the education of young musicians in our County Honor Bands and the Next Generation Jazz Orchestra since the late 1980s.

 Summer Jazz Camp